Chapter 1: Between the salt and the leaves

 “I wanted to see how far you’d get.”
 Elias shrugged, the corner of his mouth curling.
 “What were you thinking about?”

 “All of this talk about the soldiers and what the king is looking for.
-I just—” Her words cut off unexpectedly, unable to say out loud why she was scared.
+I just—”

-“Mother help me,” she sighed.
+“Mother help me,” she sighed and let him drag her along.

 But a mess was something Lissa could handle, something that would keep her hands and mind busy.